owncloud/web/docs/getting-started.md

 #### Scripts and Styles

-Web supports adding additional CSS and JavaScript files to further customise the user experience and adapt it to your specific needs.
+Web supports adding additional CSS and JavaScript files to further customize the user experience and adapt it to your specific needs.
 Please consider opening a feature request if you feel like your customization could be a benefit to the upstream project, and keep an eye open for future major releases of `web` since this API may change.

 - `styles` expects an array of objects that specify a `href` attribute, pointing to the path/URL of your stylesheet, like `[{ "href": "css/custom.css" }]`.
 - `scripts` expects an array of objects that specify a `src` attribute, pointing to the path/URL of your script, and an optional `async` attribute (defaults to false), like `[{ "src": "js/custom.js", "async": true }]`.